Accuracy does not equal truth, I tell my students. I can give you a perfectly accurate fact but still leave you with less than the truth.

 Completely accurate.
 But the impression left is totally untrue.
 Why?

 Because the accuracy has been stripped from its context.
 So no, accuracy doesn’t equal truth.
 Accuracy plus context equals truth.

 How the Global Fact-Checking Movement is Changing How We Train Journalists, by Michael Wagner and Lucas Graves

-Remix: Building a Fact-Checking Class from Scratch, by Michael Wagner
+Remix: Lessons Learned in the Launching of a Student Fact-Checking Unit, by Michael Wagner

 Fact-Checking Political Ads: There are Apps for That, by Kathy Gill

 EdShift Chat: Fact-Checking and Verification for Online Media, by Stacy Forster